How 'Grinch Bots' Are Ruining Online Christmas Shopping - Slashdot

 (Where these kids should be placed is left as an exercise for the reader.)

+Schumer's just mad he probably won't see a dime of the taxes on those inflated resales.

+Better, make the toy scalpers watch the crying kids belonging to the more practical parents until they calm back down.
+No ear plugs allowed.

 My kids are only allowed to watch CSPAN.
-(Score:1)
+(Score:2, Funny)

 No toy commercials and a quicker hatred of government so we can bitch about it together.